 There are many ways to avoid or mitigate these risks.
 CFF’s services, from initial feasibility all the way through to project setup, are designed to help you understand and plan for risk in the context of your operation.
 We also encourage you to seek the advice of local experts like agronomists, foresters and financial and legal advisors to set up your project for success from the outset.

 If your project is hit by an extreme weather event, such as bushfire or drought, it is important to understand the Clean Energy Regulator’s official policy.
-You should always clarify this before registering a project with the ERF.
-The ERF states that an extreme weather event is a “natural disturbance or reversal event” when it affects at least 5% of the project area.
+You should always clarify this before registering a project with the ACCU Scheme.
+The CER states that an extreme weather event is a “natural disturbance or reversal event” when it affects at least 5% of the project area.

 Using drought or bushfire as an example, provided the farming enterprise notifies the Regulator within 60 days of a drought being declared or bushfire damage, and they can show that reasonable actions were taken to reduce the impacts of their project, the Regulator allows flexibility in managing carbon loss.
 You can read more about how a carbon reversal event can be managed via our example drought scenario here.